 Cosmic Ray Air Shower Array

-Leif describes a bit about what he does for the High Energy Group in the LSU Physics Department.
+Here, I describe what I did for the High Energy Group in the LSU Physics Department.

 Figure 1a : Early testing and calibrating of phototubes: stack configuration.